Driving the challenging road to Mount Princeton in Colorado's Rocky Mountains

 Can I drive my passenger vehicle to Mount Princeton?

-Set high in the Sawatch Range of the Rocky Mountains, the road to the summit is totally unpaved and pretty narrow.
+The road to the summit is totally unpaved and quite narrow.
 It’s called Forest Service Road 322A (Mount Princeton Road).
 Most of the trail at the lower elevations is extremely smooth and easy enough for a passenger car.
-It is only the last half mile or so that is really challenging and a 4x4 vehicle is required.
+It is only the last half mile or so that is really challenging, and a 4x4 vehicle is required.
 Most stock, high-clearance 4x4 SUVs can do it.
-Passengers vehicles should park down at the Young Life Camp and hike the road.
+Passenger vehicles should park down at the Young Life Camp and hike the road.

 How long is the road to Mount Princeton?

-Tucked away in San Isabel National Forest, the road to the summit is 9.97km (6.2 miles) long starting at the paved County Road 321.
-Over this distance the elevation gain is 1073 meters.
+The road to the summit is 9.97 km (6.2 miles) long, starting at the paved County Road 321.
+Over this distance, the elevation gain is 1,073 meters.
 The average gradient is 10.76%.
-It hits a 14% of maximum gradient through some of the ramps.
-The mountain was named in honor of Princeton University.
+It hits a maximum gradient of 14% through some of the ramps.

 Is Mount Princeton open?